-- This was Guts from Berserk, and justifiable too, since he was a freelancing career mercenary who only went where the money was and didn't pick sides.
+- Guts, from Berserk, was a freelancing career mercenary who only went where the money was and didn't pick sides.
 When he's first introduced as a teen mercenary, he's fighting for the Tudor Empire (and they won the battle because of Guts), but then immediately leaves the job after his contract is fulfilled.
 But after being spotted by Griffith and his mercenary army, of which Guts helped fight against, Guts was recruited to the Band of the Hawk, who were employed by the Kingdom of Midland to help fight against Tudor.
 When Guts went from default to the side of Midland, the kingdom got a HUGE advantage during the war.

 - As noted in the starting quote, Han Solo is the most famous example of this trope.
 While he certainly wasn't the first to pull this move, people of a certain generation will never forget "YAHOOOOO!
 You're all clear, kid.
 Now let's blow this thing and go home."

 - The real ur-example has to be Rick, the original Mr. "I stick my neck out for no one," from Casablanca.
 He pulls it off so well he gets Captain Renault to turn right after him.

 - Gabriel winds up doing this in Supernatural.
 He helped advance the villain's agenda in his second appearance on the show, and tried to advance it in his third, because he thinks the whole destined mess should be gotten over with as quickly as possible, but he doesn't actively back either side.
 His official story is he doesn't care; it's pretty clear he doesn't want to be responsible for either side losing because he cares about them both, but then:

-I've been riding the pine a long time, but I'm in the game now.
+Gabriel: I've been riding the pine a long time, but I'm in the game now.
 And I'm not on your side, or Michael's.
 I'm on theirs.
-Lucifer: